 On Macintosh, the Java 1.6 “Java Sound Synthesizer” has very low latency, which is good, but you can't load modern '.sf2' soundfonts into it, which is a limitation.
 It also can't handle very many simultaneous instrument sounds, which limits the complexity of pieces you can play on it using the MIDI player.

-A better alternative using Mac OS X, is to use VST software instrument plug-ins, which have little or no latency.
+A better alternative using Mac OS X, is to use music software, which have little or no latency.
 There are also free software players that use soundfonts, namely “AU Lab” and “Simple Synth”.
-There is also a better VST instrument soundfont player (the Bismark BS-16) which can be used.
+You can also use Garage Band, Logic Pro, or MainStage.

 On Windows®, the built-in software synthesizer uses a sound-font which is adequate, but not the best quality.
 Also, even if a sound-card having on-board synthesizers is used (see above), this same lesser-quality sound-font is used.